• Home

 Looking ahead to 2026, Palantir forecast full-year revenue between $7.18 billion and $7.2 billion, implying growth of around 60% and handily beating consensus expectations.
 For the current quarter, the company guided to about $1.53 billion to $1.54 billion in sales, again above analyst estimates and signaling little slowdown in enterprise AI spending despite broader market volatility.

-Commenting that forward guidance is “incredibly important for a company like Palantir,” which has such a lofty price-to-earnings ratio, Direxion’s Head of Capital Markets, Jake Behan, said the very confident 2026 outlook “just raised the bar.”
-Traders needed proof of commercial AI at scale more than blowout earnings, Behan said, and this 115%+ growth guidance delivered exactly that.
-“What’s clear right now is that the market isn’t rewarding AI hype, it’s rewarding production,” he said, and this quarter showed Palantir actually deploying AI at scale, with U.S. commercial revenue up over 130% year-over-year.
-It’s well positioned as a company both showing AI in real workflows and generating real revenue, with a “broader monetization test happening across the market right now,” he added.
+Traders needed proof of commercial AI at scale more than blowout earnings, he added, and Palantir’s 115%+ growth guidance delivered exactly that.
+“What’s clear right now is that the market isn’t rewarding AI hype, it’s rewarding production,” Behan said, pointing to 130% U.S. commercial revenue growth as evidence that Palantir is actually deploying AI at scale.
+It’s well positioned as a company both showing AI in real workflows and generating real revenue, with a “broader monetization test happening across the market right now,” he explained.

 Karp said Palantir’s unusually strong performance is actually a problem for society, in the sense that other tech companies and countries outside of the U.S. and China have to ask themselves how they can compete: “Can we produce companies that are producing what we produce in a quarter in a year?
 And one of the things we’ve got to figure out in the West is how do we do this?”
-He said it’s putting “enormous political pressure on our institutions” because political leaders struggle with how to provide value “when there’s a disproportionate have and have not.”
+He said it’s putting “enormous political pressure on our institutions” because political leaders struggle with how to provide value “when there’s a disproportionate have and have-not.”

 According to Karp, at Palantir “the haves are the workers and the people that know how to actually use these products.
 And even the ground truth of this is so far away from what people intuitively believe.
 It’s actually not the capitalist against the workers.
 It‘s the capitalist and the workers.
 But that’s very confounding to political leaders.”